AnirudhMaiya/Rethinking-SWATS-Optimizer/README.md

 # Rethinking-SWATS-Optimiser
 Rethinking SWATS (Switches from Adam to SGD) Optimiser.
-Switching Locally than Globally.
+Performing the switch Locally than Globally.

 ## Prerequisites